 Storing and Freezing Apple Cake with Fresh Apples

-- This cake can be kept covered, at room temperature for 2 days.
+- This cake can be kept covered at room temperature for 2 days.

 - Cool completely and refrigerate in an airtight container for 5 days.